Coconut Pandan Jelly (Thạch Rau Câu Lá Dứa)

 How to Make Coconut Pandan Jelly

-1. Prepare pandan juice.
+1. Extract the pandan juice.
 In a blender or food processor, blend the pandan leaves with the water until pulverized.
 Using a cheesecloth, squeeze the pandan puree into a measuring cup.
 Add the remaining 500 ml through the cheesecloth and squeeze the pandan juice.
 It should measure out to exactly 600 ml.
 If it needs more liquid, add 1-2 additional tablespoons of water.

 1. Cook pandan layer.
 Transfer the 600ml of pandan juice into a medium saucepan.
 Over medium heat, add the sugar, agar agar powder, and two drops of pandan extract.
 Stir until the sugar has dissolved and bring to a boil.
 Once it reaches a boil, reduce to low heat and simmer for 2-3 minutes.
 Then turn off the heat and cover it with a lid to keep it warm.